Hugh Buchanan (artist): Career

 In November 2018, the John Martin Gallery in London hosted an exhibition of his watercolours entitled Fragments of a Classical Twilight, showing details of late 19th and early 20th century Beaux Arts buildings in London, in Philadelphia and in Rome, and of the play of light in their interiors.

 Personal life

-He lives with his wife and three children in East Lothian, not far from Edinburgh.
+He lives with his wife and their three children in East Lothian, which is not far from Edinburgh.